syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Diagram.md

 {% endtabs %}

 ## Zooming enhancement
-Support for customizing the zoom levels.
-You can set minimum zoom level value as 0.01f and maximum to ‘infinite’ for diagram.
-The following  code illustrates this.
+Supports customizing the zoom levels.
+You can set minimum zoom level value to 0.01f and maximum to ‘infinite’.
 {% tabs %}
 {% highlight xml %}
 <!-- Define the minimum and maximum zoom factor value -->